U.S. Air Force joins international partners at FIDAE 2026 in Chile

-U.S. Air Force Maj.
-Sean “Rambo” Loughlin, F-35A Lightning II Demonstration Team pilot asks a question during the initial briefing for the Feria Internacional del Aire y del Espacio (FIDAE) 2026 in Santiago, Chile, April 6, 2026.
-The briefing provided a forum for aircrew to address questions and refine coordination measures for flight operations during the international air and space fair.
-(U.S. Air Force photo by Tech.
-Sgt.
-Rachel Maxwell)
+Chilean air force Lt.
+Col. Rolando Guerrero briefs aircrew and personnel for the Feria Internacional del Aire y del Espacio (FIDAE) 2026 in Santiago, Chile, April 6, 2026.
+The briefing provided critical guidance to ensure safe and coordinated flight operations during the international airshow.
+(U.S. Air Force photo by Andrea Jenkins)

 |Date Taken: